Barako Bull Energy Boosters: Attempted sale to Phoenix Petroleum

 In March 2011, Phoenix Petroleum Philippines, Inc., a petroleum company from the Visayas-Mindanao area expressed interest in acquiring the Barako Bull franchise.
 For the sale to push through, an approval from the PBA Board of Governors is needed (7 out of 10 votes).
 However, the sale did not push through after Barako Bull failed to get the necessary number of votes.
 Reportedly, the San Miguel Corporation, which owns three teams (San Miguel, Barangay Ginebra and B-Meg Derby Ace) in the league shows concerns should the sale will push through, since they also own a petroleum company, Petron Corporation, which is a direct competitor of Phoenix Petroleum.
-One of the SMC teams, the San Miguel Beermen, was renamed to Petron Blaze Boosters before the start of the Governors Cup.
+One of the SMC teams, the San Miguel Beermen, was renamed to Petron Blaze Boosters before the start of the Governors Cup; they eventually rebranded back to the Beermen in 2014.
+It would not be until 2016 when Phoenix successfully joined the PBA as the Phoenix Fuel Masters upon purchasing the assets and personnel of Barako Bull Energy (formerly known as the original FedEx/Air21 Express, not to be confused with the Photokina-owned Barako Bull franchise).

 Sale of franchise to Lina Group

 Another buyer, the Lina Group of Companies, which also owns the Air21 Express, announced that they intend to buy the struggling franchise for more than P50 million after the Board of Governors gave Barako Bull until the end of the 2010–11 season to sell its franchise otherwise, they would lose the franchise.
 The sale was eventually approved by the board on July 8.
-The team will be renamed as Shopinas.com Clickers.
+The team was renamed as the Shopinas.com Clickers, but the name only lasted for one conference before it was rebranded as the second iteration of the Air21 Express.
+The original Air21 franchise then inherited the Barako Bull name and branding, but has no lineage to the original Photokina-owned franchise.